 The Deep Creek, Deep Creek Conservation Park

-- Moderately diverse macroinvertebrate community with many rare, sensitive and flow-dependent species
+- Diverse macroinvertebrate community with several rare, sensitive and/or flow-dependent species present

 About the location

 The Deep Creek is a moderately sized stream in the Southern Mount Lofty Ranges that rises west from Parawa and flows southwards, where it eventually discharges into Deep Creek Cove in the Southern Ocean.
 The monitoring site was located on an access track in the centre of Deep Creek Conservation Park, about 1.5 km west from Tapanappa Hill and 2 km south from the Park headquarters.
-The major land uses in the 3,104 hectare catchment are stock grazing, conservation, forestry and remnant native vegetation, with smaller areas used for irrigated cropping and rural residential living.
+The major land uses in the 3,104 hectare catchment are stock grazing (47%), conservation and other minimal uses (32%) and forestry (13%), with smaller areas used for irrigated cropping and horticulture, dams, roads, cropping and rural residential living.

 The creek was given a Good rating because the site sampled showed evidence of relatively minor changes in ecosystem structure and function.
-There was evidence of human disturbance including nutrient enrichment, sediment deposition, some weed invasion the riparian zone and the illegal stocking of introduced trout and marron.
-Despite this, the stream provides habitat for many rare and sensitive species of macroinvertebrates.
+There was evidence of human disturbance due to recreational use around the banks and evidence of nutrient enrichment but the stream provides habitat for many rare, sensitive and flow-dependent species of macroinvertebrates.

 Special environmental features

 The Deep Creek consists of a permanently flowing, freshwater, riffle-pool sequence stream that supports a wide range of rare, sensitive and flow-dependent species, particularly in spring when riffle habitats were most extensive.

 |Widespread introduced weeds in the riparian zone at the site and upstream (reducing habitat quality).||The Adelaide and Mount Lofty Ranges NRM Board has several pest plant (weed) mitigation and control programs.
 They work closely with landholders to control weeds on their property and to help stop the spread to other properties and waterways.|